Editors note: This post was originally published on November 9, 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 3. Don't Think Your Digital Menu Board is the Same as a Static Menu Board

-A digital menu board is almost a living, breathing thing – it must constantly be visually engaging, whether it’s changing out a food picture or menu listings according to the service time (breakfast, lunch or dinner) or running a news stream across the bottom of the screen.
+Digital menu boards for restaurants are almost a living, breathing thing – it must constantly be visually engaging, whether it’s changing out a food picture or menu listings according to the service time (breakfast, lunch, or dinner) or running a news stream across the bottom of the screen.
 It would be a mistake to set up a digital screen and then leave it unaltered for months at a time.
 Missed sell opportunities such as doing a quick menu update when you get a great price from your wholesaler on a food item, or not changing your menu mix according to the seasons can affect your bottom line.

 Studies show consumers survey menu boards looking for familiar food offerings, with the eye going to the center of the display group first, then scanning to the immediate right and left of the center; last to view are the outer edges of the main menu board.
 Incorporating your menu mix with these considerations in mind takes time and thoughtful planning, whether you have a traditional static menu board or a digital menu system.
 Operators find it is easier to engage the consumer with pictures of the food items or to suggest a “limited time offer” promotion when using a digital menu board.
 We’ve all seen static menu boards where food pictures and menu listings are often left unchanged for months or years.